federated-research/5S-TES-Workbench/README.md

 All the parameters in the custom method can be overridden within the template.

-For more information about constructing a custom TES message, view the link [[How to create a TES message](https://ga4gh.github.io/task-execution-schemas/docs/#tag/TaskService/operation/CreateTask)].
+For more information about constructing a custom TES message, view [[the official schema of TES from GA4GH](https://ga4gh.github.io/task-execution-schemas/docs/#tag/TaskService/operation/CreateTask)].

 **Example Implementation**